davidjb/technicolor-tg799vac-hacks/README.md

      newly added `toggleleds.sh` script)
    * BETA: Drops the CPU speed down to reduce power consumption

+1. If on VDSL2 (eg FTTN/FTTC/FTTB), run the contents of `04-vdsl2.sh` as well.

+   Otherwise, you can go to the xDSL Config card in the UI and select your mode(s).
+   If you do this, click `Save` and close the modal; the modal will look like it didn't work, but it will have saved.

 1. Head to the web-based UI at `http://10.0.0.138` and go to the Advanced tab.

 1. Go to the `Gateway` card and set the timezone.
 Disable `Network Timezone` and then choose the appropriate `Current Timezone`.

-1. Go to the `xDSL Config` card and choose the relevant mode(s) for your Internet connection.
-If on FTTN/FTTC/FTTB, select `vdsl2` only.
-Click `Save` and close the modal; the modal will look like it didn't work, but it will have saved.

 ## Notes